SadhikaA/SadhikaA/README.md

 ### 👋 Hello, I'm Sadhika Akula

+I’m a student at UC Berkeley, studying Electrical Engineering and Computer Science.
+I'm interested in human-computer interaction and building products using software and hardware that can enhance our lives.
+At Berkeley, I'm crafting community with SWE and been on course staff for CS61C.
+I've also developed new testing pipelines and infrastructure for data at Lawrence Livermore National Laboratory (LLNL).
+Currently, I'm building iOS apps and taking classes in design, embedded systems, and animation.
+I also enjoy podcasts, playing tennis, and learning new languages.
 <!--
 **SadhikaA/SadhikaA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.